Negotiation & Strategic Influence.

 Personal Playbook

-We don’t promise “better negotiation skills.”
+We do not promise “better negotiation skills.”
 We promise three specific, observable behaviour changes that your team’s counterparts will notice.

 Pre-Negotiation Analysis Becomes Instinct